 The compactness of the vehicle makes it a more agile option in the terrains you want to go for.
 Making the options for more trials a possibility.
 Compared to a traditional 4 x 4, there is a sizable difference is that this is a tiny vehicle to operate.

 With high clearance as an optional extra on the Explore range we offer at EMC, the miniature vehicle can whip in and out of the rocky, muddy, rough terrain as well – giving you the freedom you want for your day in nature and the farm or your rocky outdoor site.

 3. Customisable options with the range

-As said before, high clearance is an option, which many take – as let’s face it look bad ass!
-However we also have a number of optional extras such as; bag covers, weathered covers, tow bars, trailers, roll bars and much more.
+As said before, high clearance is an option, which many take – as let’s face it look Tough!
+However we also have a number of optional extras such as; winch, weathered covers, tow bars, trailers, roll bars and much more.

 If you would like a logo of your farming on the vehicle, this can be achieved with us, as well as a range of colours available.
 To make it an even more authentic experience, we have camouflage colours available if you want to blend in with your environment.
 At EMC we believe that anything is possible and if you request something – we do our best to accommodate, to get you what you want and need.

 In previous articles, we have mentioned the environmental benefits of using an electric vehicle over a traditional internal combustion engine.
 The lack of fumes for example is a definite advantage to the user.
 On our health and the environment.
 Rest assured just because your engine doesn’t have that traditional sound and smell that you’re used to, it still packs a punch with power.
 The batteries that we supply traditionally are lead acid.

 Other battery options are also available if you have different preferences, to allow you to do your thing with plenty of range and power to get the job done.